Food Safety Seminar

 At the end of the seminar, participants will:

-Gain an understanding of the expected key changes in the ISO/CD 22000:2016
+Gain an understanding of the expected key changes in the ISO/DIS 22000

 Get the latest update of the current food safety and security issues

-Gain knowledge on best practices in food safety and security management
+Be able to gain knowledge of the best practices in food safety and security management

 Managing Directors, Chief Executive Officers, General Managers

 Factory Managers, Departmental Managers (QA, QC, R&D, Sales, Administration & etc.)